cscw2015/maverick/Interim/Interim.md

 ####Cuparla

 In 1995, a number of socio-technical projects were coming on a timely manner to improve the city council administration (in terms of effective communication).
-In the example of Cuparla, the developers first assessed the need of technology for support.
-After completing this analysis, they developed this system and then implemented it in specific municipal organizations to serve their particular need.
+In the example of Cuparla, the developers first assessed the need for technology for support.
+After completing this analysis, they developed this system and then implemented it in specific municipal organizations to serve their particular needs.

 Cuparla was only adopted by a few smaller city councils in Germany, and the literature about it is limited to 5 articles, all by the same author.
 However, it is a case study in an early adoption of a comprehensive software suite by city council, hence its relevance to our research.